• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Many business owner parents have also been known to hire their children.
 I’m not advocating child labor, but it can be a great opportunity to teach them the value of a dollar.
 Typically, children will be in a lower tax bracket, so paying them for work may help reduce the overall tax burden for the family.

-For extra credit have the kids open a ROTH IRA with their earnings.
+For extra credit, have the kids open a ROTH IRA with their earnings.
 Imagine what compounding interest could do for an investment account opened as a teenager.
 If your child put away $6000 for just three years from 15 to 17 into a ROTH IRA.
-Never contributed again and earned 10% per year until 70 how much would you have?
+Never contributed again and earned 10% per year until 70; how much would you have?
 Contributing just $18000 would turn into a whopping 3.1 million dollars!
 You could literally turn your kids into future millionaires!!

 7. Track Your Carryover Tax Deductions

 For those of you whose eyes just glazed over, I’m talking about tax deductions for things like capital losses, net operating losses, home office deductions, or even large charitable donations.
-These are a few deductions or credits, that when not fully used in one year, may be carried forward to a future year.
+These are a few deductions or credits that, when not fully used in one year, may be carried forward to a future year.

 Who remembers tax info from last week, let alone previous years?
 These things have a way of slipping through the cracks, especially when switching tax preparers.
-Make a note or track these deductions, so you don’t forget them the following year.
+Make a note or track these deductions so you don’t forget them the following year.

 Small business ownership is hard enough without having to stress about all this tax filing stuff.
 Do yourself a favor and break up the accounting throughout the year and let the software do most of the heavy lifting.
 Before you know it, tax season will be a breeze, and you will have forgotten why it always used to stress you out.
 Hopefully, a lower tax bill will come your way as well.

 How stressed are you every year when tax filing time comes around?
-Do yourself a favor and pick one of these 7 Small Business Tax Filing Tips to implement now.
+Do yourself a favor and pick one of these 7 Small Business Tax Stress Filing Tips to implement now.
 Your wallet and stress level will thank you.
 Small Business Taxes don’t have to be stressful.

 Small Business Tax Stress David Rae Financial Planner on ABC 7 News Los Angeles